Sustainability

 Kim Criner Ritchie

-Kim has more than 14 years’ experience as a sustainability professional, having preceded her local government role with sustainability planning and programming in higher education.
-At the University of Kansas, and Johnson County Community College before that, she focused on working with faculty and staff across disciplines to infuse sustainability education into the student experience, being resolute that problem solving for our future cannot be confined to certain fields.
+In previous policy and planning roles at University of Kansas, and Johnson County Community College before that, she focused on working with faculty and staff across disciplines to infuse sustainability education into the student experience, being resolute that problem solving for our future cannot be confined to certain fields.
 She applies the same lens to public service and county-wide policy and program development, striving for collaboration across agencies, expertise, and perspectives in complex initiatives for building resilience for the future of Douglas County.

 Kim taught sustainability and environmental science at the college level for 8 years.
 Once upon a time, she worked in book publishing and for a community-building, parks-based non-profit.
 She has a Master’s degree in Environmental Studies from Ohio University.